By Ian Brown

 This holiday has largely moved from public celebration to private observation due to

-– Etzioni, Amitai pg.
+such drastic contrasts with American values – Etzioni, Amitai pg.
 23. The need for privacy has

 grown increasingly strong as advances in technology have made it so just about every person has